 Contact our immigration lawyers for a free telephone consultation on 020 3744 2797 or complete our enquiry form to discuss your UK Health and Care Worker Visa.

-The Health and Care Worker Visa provides a fast-track for overseas nationals with medical and care skills to come to the UK to work in an eligible role with the NHS, an NHS supplier, or in the adult care sector, such as senior carers.
+The Health and Care Worker Visa provides a fast-track for overseas nationals with medical and care skills to come to the UK to work in an eligible role with the NHS, an NHS supplier, or in the adult care sector, such as work as senior carers.
 Successful applicants can live and work in the UK for a period of five years and extend their visa as many times as they wish.
 After five years migrant workers with a Health and Care Visa will also have the option to settle in the UK (also known as indefinite leave to remain).
 There are considerable advantages of permanent residence, including the ability to switch employers claim benefits, and there is no requirement to apply for further visas.

 It might surprise you to know that the UK’s National Health Service is the world’s fifth-largest employer with a staff of nearly 1.9m people.
 For this reason, there is always considerable demand for clinical staff of all levels from overseas.
 It is estimated that overseas nationals make up around 14% of the total workforce of the NHS, and there are around 100,000 vacancies within the service.
 The UK health and care worker visa is the ideal choice for professionals working in this sector from around the world who wish to work in the UK.